Noobmaster169/Sell-In/README.md

 Example NFT On Sell In
 ![](public/nft_display.png)

-Minting NFTs On Sell IN
+Minting NFTs On Sell In
 ![](public/nft_mint.png)